 With few exceptions, any patient who is a candidate for total knee replacement is a candidate for a Mako knee.

 The first few weeks after any total knee replacement require hard work by the patient to assure an optimal outcome.
 Outpatient physical therapy is often beneficial for at least 3-6 weeks following surgery.
-Life can start to approach normal after two months, but it usually takes longer to regain endurance and energy.
+Life can start to approach normally after two months, but it usually takes longer to regain endurance and energy.
 Knee improvement routinely continues for at least 12 months.

-Patients are routinely walking the day of surgery and will be able to navigate stairs before returning home.
+Patients are routinely walking on the day of surgery and will be able to navigate stairs before returning home.
 It is expected that the total knee patient will be able to independently get in and out of bed, get dressed and use the toilet at the time of discharge.
 Most patients are able to drive within two weeks.

 Dr. Vosburgh and the Orthopedics and Sports Medicine team at St. Francis Campus use advanced techniques and technology to treat a wide range of orthopedic conditions.
-To learn more about osteoarthritis, Mako SmartRobotics™ or our orthopedic and sports medicine services, visit our web page or call us at 785-233-7491.
+To learn more about osteoarthritis, Mako SmartRobotics™, or our orthopedic and sports medicine services, visit our web page or call us at 785-233-7491.